+Existence of:

-Strengths Weaknesses Strengths Strengths Existence of: Energy Strategy of the Republic of Bulgaria until 2020 Integrated plan in the field of energy and climate of the Republic of Bulgaria 2021- 2030 Energy Efficiency Act The implementation of municipal short- term and long-term programs to promote the use of energy from renewable sources National plan for improvement of the energy characteristics of the heated and / or cooled buildings - state property, used by the state administration Long-term national strategy to support the renovation of the national building stock of residential and non-residential buildings until 2050.
-Recovery and Sustainability Plan of the REPUBLIC OF BULGARIA, including an Energy Efficiency Programme Strategy for sustainable energy development of the Republic of Bulgaria until 2030 with a horizon of 2050 Trends and policies for energy efficiency in Bulgaria The Integrated Territorial Strategy for Development of the South Central Region 2021-2027 Municipal energy efficiency programs District Council for Sustainable Energy Development of Plovdiv District Regional Development Council Plovdiv Municipal and regional energy efficiency programs Sustainable Energy Development Agency The Regional Development Council of the South Central Planning Region Weaknesses No regional programs for energy efficiency have been developed in the districts of Plovdiv, Smolyan, Kardzhali and Haskovo At the end of the programming period 2014-2020 and the Covid 19 pandemic lack of financial resources for the implementation of energy efficiency measures Insufficient competence of the staff dealing with energy efficiency Insufficient information campaigns in the community about the need to take EE measures and the possibilities for their financing Lack of coordinated action between institutions Difficult access to investments in energy efficiency projects and limited opportunities for municipalities at their own expense; lack of targeted financial resources; Lack of practice for monitoring and analyzing the efficiency of energy systems; lack of incentives to limit energy consumption; Lack of public-private partnership in the sector.
+- Energy Strategy of the Republic of Bulgaria until 2020 - Integrated plan in the field of energy and climate of the Republic of Bulgaria 2021-2030 - Energy Efficiency Act - The implementation of municipal shortterm and long-term programs to promote the use of energy from renewable sources - National plan for improvement of the energy characteristics of the heated and / or cooled buildings - state property, used by the state administration - Long-term national strategy to support the renovation of the national building stock of residential and non-residential buildings until 2050. - Recovery and Sustainability Plan of the REPUBLIC OF BULGARIA, including an Energy Efficiency Programme - Strategy for sustainable energy development of the Republic of Bulgaria until 2030 with a horizon of 2050 - Trends and policies for energy efficiency in Bulgaria - The Integrated Territorial Strategy for Development of the South Central Region 2021-2027 - Municipal energy efficiency programs - District Council for Sustainable Energy Development of Plovdiv District - Regional Development Council Ploydiv - Municipal and regional energy efficiency programs - Sustainable Energy Development Agency - The Regional Development Council of the South Central Planning Region

 Weaknesses

+- No regional programs for energy efficiency have been developed in the districts of Plovdiv, Smolyan, Kardzhali and Haskovo - At the end of the programming period 2014-2020 and the Covid 19 pandemic lack of financial resources for the implementation of energy efficiency measures - Insufficient competence of the staff dealing with energy efficiency - Insufficient information campaigns in the community about the need to take EE measures and the possibilities for their financing - Lack of coordinated action between institutions - Difficult access to investments in energy efficiency projects and limited opportunities for municipalities at their own expense; - lack of targeted financial resources; - Lack of practice for monitoring and analyzing the efficiency of energy systems; - lack of incentives to limit energy consumption; - Lack of public-private partnership in the sector.

+Opportunities

+- Implementation of integrated territorial strategies in the next programming period 2021-2027 - Optimization of energy consumption by implementing energy efficiency measures. - Development of Regional Action Plans to achieve the objectives of the program; - Development of energy efficiency projects; - Unification and coordination of energy saving actions in the public sector; - Creating preconditions for investment and financing of measures related to efficient energy consumption and the use of renewable energy sources; - Implementation of public private partnerships;

+Opportunities

-On a carta aritica Thursda Opportunities Threats Implementation of integrated territorial strategies in the next programming period 2021-2027 Optimization of energy consumption by • At the end of the programming period 2014-2020 and the Covid 19 pandemic lack of financial resources for the implementation of energy efficiency measures implementing energy efficiency measures.
-Existence of force majeure (force majeure), incl. pandemic situations Development of Regional Action Plans to achieve the objectives of the program; Political and legislative uncertainty Development of energy efficiency projects; Lack of funding as well as lack of awareness Unification and coordination of energy Insufficient capacity and competencies saving actions in the public sector; • Untimely development and approval of ties Creating preconditions for investment and financing of measures related to efficient energy consumption and the use of renewable energy sources; the operational programs for the next programming period 2021 - 2027 Opportunities Implementation of public - private partnerships; Threats Ор Carrying out events for promotion of energy efficiency measures and change in energy behavior of different consumer groups Energy efficient new construction and building installations Rehabilitation of buildings - state or municipal property Informing stakeholders.
-Increasing energy efficiency at district, municipal and national level Transfer of good practices from partners and / or involved in the policy training platform of INTERREG EUROPE and other programmes Creation of regional internet based platforms for energy efficiency
+- Carrying out events for promotion of energy efficiency measures and change in energy behavior of different consumer groups - Energy efficient new construction and building installations - Rehabilitation of buildings state or municipal property - Informing stakeholders. - Increasing energy efficiency at district, municipal and national level - Transfer of good practices from partners and / or involved in the policy training platform of INTERREG EUROPE and other programmes - Creation of regional internet based platforms for energy efficiency

+Threats

+- At the end of the programming period 2014-2020 and the Covid 19 pandemic lack of financial resources for the implementation of energy efficiency measures - Existence of force majeure (force majeure), incl. pandemic situations - Political and legislative uncertainty - Lack of funding as well as lack of awareness - Insufficient capacity and competencies - Untimely development and approval of the operational programs for the next programming period 2021 - 2027 hreats